Contactless Delivery And How To Do It Right

 Wrong.

 If you’re going to offer it as a service, you need to ensure that it’s enhancing your delivery service and business.
-It shouldn’t just be about convenience at the expense of your reputation.
+It shouldn’t just be about convenience if it creates problems for your brand or customer relationships.
 To help you get it right, we’ve outlined the steps to implement the perfect service below:

 Make customers aware of the no contact service